Ess-Ka/EsskaFOVDetector/README.md

 `Interval Desktop` Detection runs once on start for VR and desktop and than intervalled for desktop.

-`Manually` Detection has to be started manually with the `StartDetction` method.
+`Manually` Detection has to be started manually with the `StartDetection` method.

 An optional text field shows the status and detected FOV.